SofianR2/mybots/README.md

 ## Body Mutation

 The diagram below shows how mutation works.
 The robot starts with two links and extends in the x, y, or z direction from any of the existing links.
 Each link keeps track of which direction it grew from so it can generate a new link from itself properly (with regards to dimensions/coordinates).
 Each link also keeps track of its occupied faces to prevent links growing from the same face twice or links growing back into their parent.
 The body has a capacity of 12 links, and when this capacity is reached, the robot stops growing and instead mutates by deleting the last added link.
+A new random link is then able to grow randomly from any of the existing links.

 ![image](https://user-images.githubusercontent.com/103147652/224819166-bd374676-e55e-452c-8142-0d8a8848ae80.png)